ChommaphatMa/BenchmarkBarcodeDatasets/README.md

 Each dataset is annotated with ground-truth barcode bounding boxes and class labels (e.g., barcode type).

 # Citation
-If you use this dataset in your research, please cite:
+If you use these datasets in your research, please cite:

 Kamnardsiri, T., Charoenkwan, P., Malang, C., & Wudhikarn, R. (2022).
 1D barcode detection: Novel benchmark datasets and comprehensive comparison of deep convolutional neural network approaches.
 Sensors, 22(22), 8788.